 We compete successfully at both local and national music drama festivals, while the music ensembles and drama groups perform annually at the popular Christmas concert at All Saints Church in Oakham.
 Our students also have the opportunity to go ‘on tour’ around Europe performing music, dance and drama to audiences across the continent.
 Music and Drama students also visit local primary schools to run sessions with their pupils.

-This year we are excited to be joining Catmose College for a whole-school performance of Sister Act the Musical, involving over 100 students from both schools.
-As well as performing on stage, out students will be involved in arranging the choreography, constructing the set and organising the backstage and technical functions.
+In 2018 our students took lead roles in the Federation production of Sister Act the Musical.
+This involved over 100 students within the Federation. .
+As well as performing on stage, out students were involved in arranging the choreography, constructing the set and organising the backstage and technical functions.